If you’re new to longboarding, one of the first things you probably ask is, what are the best longboard brands out there?

 Sector 9 longboards are highly praised for their build quality and their smooth and easy riding.
 Their completes are considered solid and durable yet reasonably priced – between $130 and $230.

 Many Sector 9 brand longboards are also very beginner-friendly.

-Sector 9 has its own in-house longboard production workshop within their San Diego headquarter facilities, in contrast to many other brands who choose to outsource production in China.
+Sector 9 has its own in-house longboard production workshop within its San Diego headquarters facilities in contrast to many other brands that choose to outsource production in China.

-The brands comes out with an impressive number of models each year, catering to all levels of riders and many riding styles.
-While the brand has always kept a strong focus on carving, it also features some great freeriders and cruiser.
+Sector 9 comes out with an impressive number of models each year, catering to all levels of riders and many riding styles.
+While the brand has always kept a strong focus on carving, it also features some great freeride boards and cruisers.